flancer32/sample_mage2_module/docs/tests_run.md

 ## Test modes

-* Package: launch all tests from IDE/CLI.
+* Package: launch all application or module tests from IDE/CLI.
 * Development: launch single test class or method from IDE/CLI;